Laci1953/Z80AS/source/readme.txt

-Use the HiTech ZAS & LINK
+Use the HiTech ZAS & LINK to build-it
+>submit make
+>submit link